SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 * the directories/folders containing your .sikuli's you want to import have to be in ``sys.path`` (see below: Usage)

-  .. versionadded:: X1.0-rc3

 * Sikuli automatically finds other Sikuli scripts in the same directory, when they are imported

-* your imported script must contain (recommendation: as first line) the following statement: ``from sikuli import *`` (this is necessary for the Python environment to know the Sikuli classes, methods, functions and global names)
+* your imported script **MUST** contain (recommendation: as first line) the following statement:
+    | ``from sikuli import *``
+    | This is necessary for the Python environment to know the
+         Sikuli classes, methods, functions and global names

 **Usage**:

-* Add the path to the Sikuli module into *sys.path* (since X-1.0rc3: If the modules to import are in the same directory as the main script, skip this step.)
+* Add the path to the Sikuli module into *sys.path* *not needed* for modules being in the same directory as the main script

 * Import your .sikuli using just its name.
     For example, to import a_module.sikuli, just write *import a_module*.

 * the example contains a recommendation to avoid double entries::